amulyapath/amulyapath.github.io/projects.md

   <b>CIRC 2025</b>
   <br>

 We attended CIRC 2025 this year, which did not include a science task.
 Instead of attaching Rover Lab to the rover, we showcased our work on an acrylic board to present our team’s first-ever attempt at developing a working model for URC's science task.
 Looking ahead, we plan to compete at URC 2026!
-We learned a lot this year, this was our team's inaugural effort on the science task, and are excited to return with a fully integrated Rover Lab.
+We learned a lot this year, as this was our team's first attempt at completing the science task, and we are excited to return with a fully integrated Rover Lab!
 <br><br>

 <img src="/rover.lab.2.jpg"